Color Cast of Brick or Stone

 Brick adds a distinctive element to any home.
 To create a look that enhances this feature, develop an exterior color scheme that begins with understanding the color cast of the brickwork.

 The color and pattern of the brickwork must set the tone for your home’s exterior scheme.
-When you select a palette based on the color cast of your stone and roof, you create a cohesive color scheme.
+You create a cohesive color scheme when you select a palette based on the color cast of your stone and roof.

 Exterior color schemes for brick colors shown